dogfishbar/peter.kugel/index.md

+## From Phil/Howard

 Retired Computer Science Professor Peter Kugel passed on October 11, 2021 at the age of 91 after a long and happy life.

-His son, Jeremy Kugel said, Retired Computer Science Professor Peter Kugel passed on October 11, 2021 at the age of 91 after a long and happy life.
 His son, Jeremy Kugel said, "Peter endured a litany of illnesses, always with grace and optimism.
 He was a good man who had a wonderful marriage and a pair of not-too-shabby kids, as well as a daughter-in-law and two grandsons he loved deeply.
 The final few